 Weight and space considerations

-In fact modern UPS systems allow considerably more latitude in delivery than their earlier counterparts, as they are far more compact and lightweight; bulky and heavy input transformers have been eliminated.
-Systems such as Uninterruptible Supplies Ltd.’s PowerWAVE 5000/TP can deliver up to 50 kVA from a 0.4 m² footprint, so are fairly straightforward to handle.
+In fact modern uninterruptible power supplies allow considerably more latitude in delivery than their earlier counterparts, as they are far more compact and lightweight; bulky and heavy input transformers have been eliminated.
+Systems such as Kohler Uninterruptible Power’s PowerWAVE 5000/TP can deliver up to 50 kVA from a 0.4 m² footprint, so are fairly straightforward to handle.
 As capacity, size and weight increase, though, more careful planning is required.
-Irrespective of their size, UPS systems contain computer-type electronic components that require protection during transport.
+Irrespective of their size, UPS power systems contain computer-type electronic components that require protection during transport.
 The UPS supplier should be able to recommend experienced removal contractors who can offer the air-ride suspension vehicles and specialist lifting equipment necessary.

 Fig.1: PowerWAVE 5000/TP compact UPS with minimal footprint